thanacpr-git/eks-upgrade/upgrade-control-plane.md

    ![assets](/assets/cp-2-view-cluster-and-version.jpg)

-3. A new window will pop up, showing the version it will upgrade to.
+3. A new window will pop up, showing the version that it will upgrade to.
 Click "Update" to confirm.

    ![assets](/assets/cp-3-update-confirm.jpg)